-With watch prices in both the retail and resale markets reaching stratospheric heights in 2019, it's easy to disregard the whole industry as overhyped and impossible to enter.
+With watch prices in both the retail and resale markets reaching stratospheric heights over the past few years, it’s easy to disregard the whole industry as overhyped and impossible to enter.

 Dornblüth & Sohn 99.0 – $5,800